Jane Fonda to receive the Cecil B. DeMille Golden Globes Award | ExBulletin

 Fonda, the daughter of Oscar winner Henry Fonda and sister of Peter Fonda, has made an off-screen impact by creating organizations to support women’s equality and prevent teenage pregnancy and improve adolescent health.
 She posted a workout video in 1982 and was active on behalf of liberal political causes.

-In a statement, HFPA President Ali Sar applauded the Golden Globe winner’s decorated career and “relentless activism”.
+In a statement, HFPA Chairman Ali Sar applauded the Golden Globe winners’ decorated career and relentless activism.

-The DeMille Award is presented annually to a “person who has made an incredible impact on the entertainment world”.
+The DeMille Award is presented annually to someone who has made an incredible impact on the entertainment world.

 Past recipients are Tom Hanks, Jeff Bridges, Oprah Winfrey, Morgan Freeman, Meryl Streep, Barbra Streisand, Sidney Poitier and Lucille Ball.